MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-microsoft-flow-with-kaizala.md

 - A shop owner wants to receive an email for each sales response he gets on his surveys, sent to his customer group on Kaizala.

-- An organization admin wants to send an announcement to a employee in the organization, whenever a new employee joins a particular organization group
+- An organization admin wants to send an announcement to an employee in the organization, whenever a new employee joins a particular organization group

 ## Create a Flow using Kaizala Trigger